Estonian identity card: Public transport

-Larger cities in Estonia, such as Tallinn and Tartu, have arrangements making it possible for residents to purchase "virtual" transportation tickets linked to their ID cards.
+Larger cities in Estonia, such as Tallinn and Tartu, have arrangements making it possible for residents to purchase "virtual" transportation tickets linked to their ID-cards.

 Period tickets can be bought online via electronic bank transfer, by SMS, or at public kiosks.
 This process usually takes less than a few minutes and the ticket is instantly active from the moment of purchase or since the first use of the ticket.

 Customers also have the option of requesting e-mail or SMS notification alerting them when the ticket is about to expire, or of setting up automatic renewal through internet banking services.

-To use the virtual ticket, customers must carry their ID card with them whenever they use public transport.
-During a routine ticket check, users are asked to present their ID card, which is then inserted into a special device.
+To use the virtual ticket, customers must carry their ID-card with them whenever they use public transport.
+During a routine ticket check, users are asked to present their ID-card, which is then inserted into a special device.
 This device then confirms that the user holds a valid ticket, and also warns if the ticket is about to expire.
 The ticket check usually takes less than a second.

-Ticket information is stored in a central database, not on the ID card itself.
+Ticket information is stored in a central database, not on the ID-card itself.
 Thus, to order a ticket, it is not necessary to have an ID-card reader.
 Ticket controllers have access to a local archive of the master database.
 If the ticket was purchased after the local archive was updated, the ticket device is able to confirm the ticket from the master database over mobile data link.

 Electronic voting

-The Estonian ID card is also used for authentication in Estonia's Internet-based voting program called i-Voting.
+The Estonian ID-card is also used for authentication in Estonia's Internet-based voting program called i-Voting.

 In February 2007, Estonia was the first country in the world to institute electronic voting for parliamentary elections.
 Over 30,000 voters participated in the country's e-election.
 In the Parliamentary election of 2011 140,846 votes were cast electronically representing 24% of total votes.

 The software used in this process is available for Microsoft Windows, macOS and Linux.

 Use as a travel document

-Since Estonia's accession to the European Union (EU) in 2004, Estonian citizens who possess an Estonian identity card have been able to use it as an international travel document, in lieu of a passport, for travel within European Economic Area, as well as the French overseas departments and territories, Andorra, San Marino, Monaco, Vatican City, Northern Cyprus, and Georgia.
+Since Estonia's accession to the European Union (EU) in 2004, Estonian citizens who possess an Estonian identity card have been able to use it as an international travel document, in lieu of a passport, for travel within the European Economic Area, as well as the French overseas departments and territories, Andorra, San Marino, Monaco, Vatican City, Northern Cyprus, and Georgia.

 However, non-Estonian citizens resident in Estonia are unable to use their Estonian identity cards as an international travel document.

 Security issues

-Over the years the Estonian ID card and its ecosystem has experienced several security incidents and similar issues.
+Over the years the Estonian ID-card and its ecosystem has experienced several security incidents and similar issues.
 Below are listed some of the most significant security incidents that have been encountered.